CPS Revision control system

 Remember that revision control keeps a record of changes, so removing a file from index (using reset) doesn’t always delete it, instead it reverts the file to its previous state, though if the file previously did not exist then reset is effectively a delete.
 To delete a file that was previously committed either delete it normally then add its filename to record that it is no longer there or use git rm to delete it in both index and working tree.

 Working Tree: The project folder.
 Certain operations overwrite this area, for example checking out a different branch will move HEAD to the different branch then replace the working tree files with the files from the new commit

 Tracked file: A file that has been added to Index at some time and is now “known” to GIT

 Untracked file: A file that is not in HEAD or Index, so will not be recorded

-Ignored file: Git can be configured to completely ignore temporary files or compiled code
+Ignored file: Git can be configured to completely ignore files that you don't want stored, for example temporary files or compiled code

 Check out: The process of selecting a branch to work on.